LOGIN

 The principal function of the Health Policy Committee is to serve as a resource for the staff of the ATS Government Relations Office and to advise the ATS Executive Committee and Board of Directors on issues of policy importance and priorities for ATS action.
 The Health Policy Committee strives to achieve health equity, and advocates for improved health and access to care for patients with critical illnesses and pulmonary and sleep-related conditions.
 It monitors federal healthcare legislation, policies, and regulations and provides federal agencies with expert knowledge to assist their efforts to improve the provision, funding, and coverage of services and support the prevention of respiratory disease.
 The Committee periodically develops position statements on proposed or existing federal healthcare policies when appropriate.
 Finally, the Health Care Policy Committee also reviews federal policies regarding pulmonary and critical care workforce needs and provides expert opinions in coordination with the Council of Chapter Representatives.

-Benchmarks, 2023-2024:
+Benchmarks, 2024-2025:

-• Monitor key health policy issues, establish ATS positions and priorities, and develop new programs to educate and inform members about the impact of government policy on health care; provide expertise to the ATS Executive Committee to support advocacy response efforts;
+▪ Monitor key health policy issues, establish ATS positions and priorities, and develop new programs to educate and inform members about the impact of government policy on health care; provide expertise to the ATS Executive Committee to support advocacy response efforts

-• Nominate a diverse slate of candidates for ATS Respiratory Health Awards.
+▪ Create a subcommittee to identify and recommend to the HPC a diverse slate of candidates for the ATS Respiratory Health Awards.

-• This committee is responsible for reviewing content it has previously posted to the ATS website to determine if it should be updated and moved to the new site or archived/deleted.
+▪ This committee is responsible for reviewing content it has previously posted to the ATS website to determine if it should be updated and moved to the new site or archived/deleted.
 Using parameters established by the ATS Digital Content Committee as a guideline, committee members will make necessary modifications to ensure the content is accurate and conforms with established ATS standards.
-Reviews are to be completed by December 1, 2023.
+Reviews are to be completed by December 1, 2024.